New Radicals

-History
+Career

 Rise to mainstream fame

 New Radicals were formed in Los Angeles in 1997 by Gregg Alexander, who had previously released two unsuccessful solo albums, 1989's Michigan Rain and 1992's Intoxifornication.
-Michael Rosenblatt, MCA Records' A&R Senior Vice President, signed the band to the label in 1998, and Alexander received a $600,000 advance for their first (and only) album, Maybe You've Been Brainwashed Too.
+Michael Rosenblatt, MCA Records' A&R Senior Vice President, signed the band in December 1997, and Alexander received a $600,000 advance for their first (and only) album, Maybe You've Been Brainwashed Too.
 The album was released on October 20, 1998, and was well received by music critics, who praised the record for its wide range of atypical influences for a modern pop rock album, such as Todd Rundgren, World Party, and Hall & Oates.
 The reviewers compared its funk and soul-influenced upbeat pop rock to the early work of Prince and Mick Jagger.

 Some critics disliked the album's themes, dismissing Alexander's criticism of society and the frequent references to drugs and sex that run throughout the album as "shallow posturing" and "empty social pronouncements", while others stated that these criticisms "would sound clichéd if they werent [sic] so insightful and articulated with such uninhibited truth."
 Popular opinion, by contrast, pushed the album to No. 10 on the UK Albums Chart and No. 41 on the Billboard 200 in the U.S., where it also achieved platinum status (1,000,000 copies sold).
 It was also certified gold in the United Kingdom (100,000 copies sold) and in Canada (50,000 copies sold).

 Maybe You've Been Brainwashed Too

 To promote their album, New Radicals embarked on a tour through the United States, starting in late 1998.
 Apart from many concerts and festivals, the tour also included several live performances on the radio, appearances on The Tonight Show with Jay Leno and Nickelodeon's All That and a performance at the House of Blues in Chicago on New Year's Eve 1998—which is probably the only New Radicals show of which bootlegs are circulating.
 They also opened for the Goo Goo Dolls on their tour starting on March 30, 1999.
+They were known to play "You Get What You Give" twice per set.

 The album was followed on November 17, 1998, by the release of their first single, "You Get What You Give" (co-written with Rick Nowels), which reached No. 36 on the U.S. Billboard Hot 100, No. 5 on the UK Singles Chart, and No. 1 on the RPM Canadian Singles Chart.
 The song received heavy radio airplay and rotation on MTV and much media attention.
 In large part this attention focused on the celebrity-slamming line "Fashion shoots with Beck and Hanson / Courtney Love and Marilyn Manson / You're all fakes run to your mansions / Come around we'll kick your ass in."